jinal/sdk-ios/README.markdown

 	[[PHPublisherOpenRequest requestForApp:(NSString *)token secret:(NSString *)secret] send]

 ### Requesting content for your placements
-You may request content for your app using your API token, secret, as well as a placement_id to identify the placement you are requesting content for.
+You may request content for your app using your API token, secret, as well as a placement tag to identify the placement you are requesting content for.
 Implement PHPublisherContentRequestDelegate methods to receive callbacks from this request.
 Refer to the section below as well as *example/PublisherContentViewController.m* for a sample implementation.

 	PHPublisherContentRequest *request = [PHPublisherContentRequest requestForApp:(NSString *)token secret:(NSString *)secret placement:(NSString *)placement delegate:(id)delegate];
 	request.showsOverlayImmediately = YES; //optional, see below.